daveism/ncgis-talk-2017-resources/github.md

 WNC Fires 2016 should now be listed in your [content](http://www.arcgis.com/home/content.html) section of ArcGIS Online.

-Open the web map in ArcGIS Online using the map viewer by clicking on the down arrow icon and choosing `open in map viewer`.
+Open the web map in ArcGIS Online by clicking on the down arrow next the web map's name.
+Then choose `open in map viewer`.

 Find te share map button.
 It says share map.